Download Instructions as PDF

 - Messages that pass this DKIM and SPF checks will have a higher deliverability probability than messages without DKIM and SPF, as they build "Trust" between the sending and receiving domains.

-- The "FROM" lines for your emails will look normal.
-Domains that do not have DKIM or SPF may experience goofy "FROM" lines that display "From person A via person B" or "From Person C sending on behalf of person D".
+Domains that do not have DKIM or SPF may experience "FROM" lines that display "From person A via person B" or "From Person C sending on behalf of person D".

 Configuring SPF